jzhao782/dicrypt/README.md

 # dicrypt
-Density of Inorganic Crystals Prediction Tree, or DICrypt, is jzhao782's current main project.
+Density of Inorganic Crystals Prediction Tree, or DICrypT, is jzhao782's current main project.